Call Us Today: (520) 797-9215

 Frequently asked questions

-Yes, having both a living trust and a will is often recommended.
-While a living trust helps avoid probate and manage your assets during incapacity, a will is necessary for matters that may not be included in your trust (like personal belongings or guardianship of minor children).
-The will can also direct any assets not transferred to the trust into the trust after your death.
+Yes, having both a living Trust and a Will is often recommended.
+While a living Trust helps avoid probate and manage your assets during incapacity, a Will is necessary for matters that may be inadvertently left out of your Trust.
+A specific Will, known as a "pour-over" Last Will and Testament can also direct any assets not transferred to the Trust into the trust after your death.

-Can I change or revoke my living trust once it's set up?
+Can I change or revoke my Trust once it's set up?

-Yes, a revocable living trust can be changed or revoked at any time while you're alive, as long as you're mentally competent.
+Yes, a revocable living Trust can be changed or revoked at any time while you're alive and as long as you're mentally competent.
 You can add or remove assets, change beneficiaries, or even dissolve the trust entirely if your needs or wishes change.

-When you create a living trust, you appoint a successor trustee—someone you trust to manage the trust after your death or incapacity.
-This person can be a family member, friend, or a professional trustee (like a bank or trust company).
+When you create a Trust, you appoint successor Trustees whom you trust to manage the Trust and assets after your death or incapacity.
+The individuals can be a family members, friends, or professional trustees (like an advisor or CPA).

-Are there any tax benefits to a living trust?
+Are there any tax benefits to a Trust?

-Can a living trust protect my assets from creditors or lawsuits?
+Can a Trust protect my assets from creditors or lawsuits?

-Do I need to transfer all of my assets to a living trust?
+Do I need to transfer most of my assets to a Trust?

-Yes, for a living trust to be fully effective, you need to transfer your assets—like bank accounts, real estate, investments, and life insurance policies—into the trust’s name.
+For a living trust to be fully effective, you need to transfer most of your assets—like bank accounts, real estate, investments, and life insurance policies—into the Trust, or name the Trust as a beneficiary.
 If some assets are left out, they may still need to go through probate.
-However, items like retirement accounts often need separate planning strategies.
+However, certain assets often need separate planning strategies, including the proper designation of beneficiaries (such as 401k's, IRA's, 403(b)s, Annuities, tax-deferred and qualified accounts).

 Monday - Friday